Ingredients

 No, sodium lactate is not a preservative.
 Instead, it enhances the action of other preservatives.

-See also Emulsifying Wax NF For Skin : Everything You Need To Know
+See also Cetearyl Alcohol For Skin and Hair : Everything You Need To Know

 The main task of a preservative is to kill the bacteria that might contaminate cosmetic products.
 Although sodium lactate cannot kill bacteria, it can inhibit their reproductive processes, thus improving the functionality of other preservatives.